digipost/signature-api-client-java/docs/_v4_x/1_setup.md

 Javadoc is available here: [javadoc.io/doc/no.digipost.signature/signature-api-client-java](https://www.javadoc.io/doc/no.digipost.signature/signature-api-client-java/4.0)

-# The documentation for sending is moved
+# The documentation for sending and error handling is moved

  The documentation for v4 sending is moved to [signering docs](https://signering-docs.readthedocs.io/en/latest/index.html).
 All older versions can still be browsed here.